robert-dordai/robert-dordai.github.io/content/posts/concurrency-garbage-and-performance-w-node.md

 **Event-based servers**:

 - Handle every incoming request in one main thread
-- I/O is non-blocking/asynchronous on the main thread and managed by an event (i/o) loop
+- I/O is non-blocking/asynchronous on the main thread and managed by an event (I/O) loop
 - This approach makes the assumption our server is I/O intensive instead of CPU intensive
 - If we manage to avoid intensive computing, this approach gains an advantage over the thread-based servers, because it manages to avoid the thread overhead, by processing all requests in the same thread

-## Overview of Node's concurrency model
+## Concurrency model

 At the core of Node's concurrency is its event-based architecture with the event loop in the center.
-The event loop is either pooling for I/O events or looping through callback queues and emptying them.
+The event loop is either pooling for I/O events or looping through callback queues and executing them (i.e. sending them to the call stack).

 By using one thread for incoming requests, we make use of events that signal incoming requests or the completion of asynchronous operations and are picked up by the event loop and executed one by one.
 The whole system hangs on the idea of fast-executing callbacks and not starving the event loop.
-Any time the event loop can't empty its callback queues, client requests are blocked.
+If at any time a callback takes too long to finish that means no other client requests are being processed.

 *Event handlers are a type of callback, that is meant to be executed once an event is emitted.*